thlorenz/rid-site/content/docs/getting-started/architecture.md

 Each application created with Rid is divided into two major parts.

-The UI, implemented in Flutter/Dart, concerns itself only with rendering _Widgets_ and user interaction.
+The UI implemented in Flutter/Dart concerns itself only with rendering _Widgets_ and user interaction.
 It delegates to Rust for all application logic.

 The application state is held by Rust.
 Application logic mutating that state is implemented in